Berkeley-CS61B/website-sp24/homeworks/hw0/hw0b/index.md

 - Java has the `Map` interface.
 There are two main implementations:
   [`TreeMap`][], and [`HashMap`][].
-Similarly to sets, `TreeMap` keeps its keys sorted and is fast; `HashMap` has no defined order and is (usually) **really** fast.
+Similarly to sets, `TreeMap` keeps its keys sorted and is fast; `HashMap` has no defined order and is (usually) really fast.
+- A `Map` cannot contain duplicate keys.
+If we try to add a key already in the map, the value is overwritten.
-- In the angled brackets, we have the "key type" first, followed by the "value type".
+- In the angle brackets, we have the "key type" first, followed by the "value type".
 - `Map`s cannot directly be used with the `:` for loop.
-Typically, we call `keySet` to iterate over a set of the keys.
+Typically, we call `keySet` to iterate over a set of the keys, and use those to retrieve the values.
+One may also iterate over the `entrySet` to get both the keys and values.

 [`TreeMap`]: https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/TreeMap.html
 [`HashMap`]: https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/HashMap.html